-The Best Time For FMs to Post on Facebook, LinkedIn and Twitter
+The Best Time For Facilities Managers To Post on Social Media

 Whoever said this quote – was right.
 How does this apply to social media?
 In every way.
 Mastering the art of timing can turn a no into a yes or a scroll through into a “like” depending on how you look at it.
 You want to reach your audience when they’re willing and available, not on YOUR schedule.
 The goal is to be there for them when they need you, not the other way around.
 As a facilities manager you serve your building in real life, when they need you most.
 Try adopting this same idea for social and you’ll see a dramatic increase in response and following.